 With five buildings, Shockoe has the highest concentration of buildings over 200 years old in the City.
 There are approximately 284 buildings in Shockoe of which 70% or 198 buildings are over 100 years old and only 37% or 73 buildings over 100 years old are protected by City Old and Historic District designation (OHD).
 OHD designation helps to prevent demolition and inappropriate rehabilitations.

-Sites Associated with Traders in Enslaved Africans and Identified Archaeological Resources
+Sites Associated with the Trade in Enslaved Africans ca. 1853 and Identified Archaeological Resources